KartikJain14/confessions/README.md

 - **🤫 Anonymous Submissions**: Users can submit confessions within a character limit.
 - **👍 Upvote & 👎 Downvote**: Users can vote on confessions, influencing their visibility.
 - **🛠 Admin Panel**: View, edit, and delete confessions with ease.
-- **🚦 Rate Limiting**: Protects against abuse with configurable voting limits.
+- **🚦 Rate Limiting**: Protects against abuse with configurable voting and posting limits.
 - **🕒 Automatic Archiving**: Low-scoring confessions are automatically archived.
 - **📱 Responsive Design**: Enjoy a smooth experience across devices.